adelrblog/adelrblog.github.io/_posts/2016-03-15-transfer-files-between-you-devices-with-iis.markdown

 ---
 published: true
-title: Transfer files between you devices with IIS
+title: Transfer files to your devices with IIS
 layout: post
 ---
 IIS is a great web server from good guys at Microsoft.
-Since it's Microsoft technology it is natively supported in all the version of Microsotf windows.
+Since it's Microsoft technology it is natively supported in all the version of Microsoft windows.
 We're gonna use IIS as a web server for our home computer and use it to transfer files to other devices like iPad.
 Requirements:

  - You must have Windows computers